MartinBradbury/trihub/README.md

 ![Most popular profiles Desktop](/src/assets/readme/populardesk.png)
 ![Most popular profiles Mobile](/src/assets/readme/popularmob.png)

 At the top of the page the user has 3 buttons they are able to interact with.
-One filters all the posts so they can only see posts they have liked, Feed filters the posts so thay can only see posts from users they are following and Add Post navigates the user to the create post page.
+One filters all the posts so they can only see posts they have liked, Feed filters the posts so they can only see posts from users they are following and Add Post navigates the user to the create post page.

 #### Filtering buttons and add post
 ![Filter buttons and add post desktop](/src/assets/readme/filterdesk.png)
 ![Filter buttons and add post desktop](/src/assets/readme/filtermob.png)

 There is a search field that enables users to input text and search for a key word in the post / username.
-There is a delay when rendering the results to minimise network requests and imporve user experience.
+There is a delay when rendering the results to minimise network requests and improve user experience.

 #### Search input
 ![Search](/src/assets/readme/search.png)

-Infinite scrolling has been encorporated to prevent the posts being paginated.
-When the post cound excedes 10 the user will be able to continue scrolling and the posts will be dynamically loaded.
+Infinite scrolling has been incorporated to prevent the posts being paginated.
+When the post count exceeds 10 the user will be able to continue scrolling and the posts will be dynamically loaded.

 ### Create a post

 Logged in users are able to create a post if the click on the add post button on the Community page.
-This navigates uers to form where they can select a photo from their device, give it a title and and comment.
+This navigates users to form where they can select a photo from their device, give it a title and comment.
 Database checks run on the image selected and they are unable to upload a file that is not an image, and an image over 2Mb.
 Once the post has been successfully created the user is redirected back to the Community page where they can see their post.

 ![Create Post](/src/assets/readme/uploadpost.png)
 ![Create Post Size](/src/assets/readme/filesize.png)